alterthefuture/alterthefuture/README.md

 - 📢 2021 Goals: Make more Open Source projects for people
 - ⚡ Fun fact: I love to play guitar and listen to music

-##Support me
+## Support me
-- Paypal: paypal.me/apathylmao
+- 🚀 Paypal: paypal.me/apathylmao
-- Cashapp: $apathylmao
+- 💖 Cashapp: $apathylmao

 ### Connect with me: